 For Jewish people around the world, Hanukkah is marked by lighting candles on the menorah for eight nights, eating latkes and spinning the dreidel.
-But when the holiday starts — on the evening of Dec.
-22 in 2019 — many Jewish Americans will be focused on a different tradition: gift-giving.
+But when the holiday starts, many Jewish Americans will be focused on a different tradition: gift-giving.

 “It’s important to recognize that it is an American Jewish phenomenon, this gift-giving that’s part of Hanukkah,” Rabbi Menachem Creditor, scholar in residence at the UJA-Federation of New York, tells TIME.
 “It’s not historically part of Hanukkah at all.”